discordsuperutils/discord-super-utils/README.md

 Known Issues
 --------------

 - Removing an animated emoji wont be recognized as a reaction role, as it shows up as not animated for some reason, breaking the reaction matcher.
+(Discord API Related)
 - Spotify queueing is very slow.
-- Our event decorators do not work in Cogs.
-(Can be called manually, we are working on a fix currently)

 Support
 --------------